-Additionally, a student meeting is held at the beginning of each fall academic term on the Saturday before classes begin.
-All new and current students are STRONGLY encouraged to attend this meeting yearly and required to attend at least one during their time in the program.
+Additionally, a student meeting is held at the beginning of each fall academic term on the week before classes begin.
+All new and current students are encouraged to attend this meeting annually.
 Students are notified of the exact meeting date in early summer.

-Please inform Joni Eden of any telephone or mailing address change by calling or emailing the DeLand Counselor Education office.
+Please inform the Department of Counselor Education of any telephone or mailing address change by calling or emailing the DeLand Counselor Education office.